Port F.C.: Development of club's name and cup champions (2009–2010)

-Cup champions
+Thai FA Cup champions

-In the same year, Thai Port ended a 16-year wait for a trophy when they were victorious in the 2009 Thai FA Cup final where their opponents on 23 October 2009 at the Suphachalasai Stadium were BEC Tero Sasana.
-The match finished 1–1 after extra time where Edvaldo scored a goal, which sees the match advance to penalty shoot out where Port won 5–4.
-Pipat Thonkanya scored the decisive spot kick after Thai Port keeper Pattarakorn had saved BEC Tero Sasana's fifth penalty.
-In the next season, Thai Port performed a miracle in the 2010 Thai League Cup where they advanced all the way to the final facing off against Buriram United on 21 November 2010.
-Thai Port went on to become champion of the Thai League Cup after defeating their opponent 2–1.
-Thai Port also see themselves qualified to the 2010 AFC Cup where they were drawn in Group H alongside Vietnamese club SHB Đà Nẵng, Singaporean club Geylang United and Hong Kong club Tai Po.
+In the same year, Thai Port ended a 16-year wait for a trophy when they were victorious in the 2009 Thai FA Cup final, where their opponents on 23 October 2009 at the Suphachalasai Stadium were BEC Tero Sasana.
+The match finished 1–1 after extra time, where Edvaldo scored a goal, which saw the match advance to a penalty shootout where Port won 5–4.
+Pipat Thonkanya scored the decisive spot kick after Thai Port keeper Pattarakorn saved BEC Tero Sasana's fifth penalty.

+In the next season, Thai Port performed a miracle in the 2010 Thai League Cup, advancing all the way to the final and facing off against Buriram United on 21 November 2010.
+Thai Port became champion of the Thai League Cup after defeating their opponent 2–1.
+Thai Port also qualified to the 2010 AFC Cup, where they were drawn in Group H alongside Vietnamese club SHB Đà Nẵng, Singaporean club Geylang United and Hong Kong club Tai Po.
 On 17 March 2010, Thai Port registered their first continental win after Pitipong Kuldilok scored the only goal in the match against Tai Po at the Tseung Kwan O Sports Ground.
-Thai Port went on to finished the group stage as runners-up thus qualifying to the round of 16.
-There, Thai Port faced off against Indonesian club Sriwijaya where Thai Port manage to thrash their opponent 4–1 thus qualifying to the quarter-finals.
-Thai Port was then drawn against Kuwaiti club Al-Qadsia but suffered a 3–0 defeat in the second leg at the Mohammed Al-Hamad Stadium thus knocking out from the competition.
+Thai Port finished the group stage as runners-up, thus qualifying to the round of 16.
+There, they faced off against Indonesian club Sriwijaya, and thrashed their opponent 4–1, thus qualifying to the quarter-finals.
+Thai Port was drawn against Kuwaiti club Al-Qadsia but suffered a 3–0 defeat in the second leg at the Mohammed Al-Hamad Stadium, thus knocking them out from the competition.